Morning Glories: Plant Care & Growing Guide

 • Leaves: The leaves are heart-shaped and bright green on the vine.
 There are slender tendrils that cling to supports like walls and fences.

-Blue Star Fern: Plant Care & Growing Guide
+Peperomia: Plant Care and Growing Guide

 Common Morning Glory Plant Diseases